-To align the work reimbursed with the grant agreement period, during this grant agreement the Grantee will be paid for work in the Public Swimming Pool Program completed between January 1, 2020 and September 30, 2021.
-In future grant agreements, the Grantee will be reimbursed for work done during the grant agreement period of October 1st to September 30th.
+To align the work reimbursed with the grant agreement period, during this grant agreement the Grantee will be paid for work in the Public Swimming Pool Program completed between October 1, 2021 and September 30, 2022.
 The agreement amount is provided in item F. Reimbursement Schedule and in the Public Swimming Pool Program Allocation Schedule.
 All requests for payment must be submitted by the Grantee to the State as described in item F. Reimbursement Schedule.